-A keen proponent of contemporary music, Houston has worked with numerous composers to premiere works that span the breadth of the genre.
+A keen proponent of contemporary music, Grant has worked with numerous composers to premiere works that span the breadth of the genre.
 Recent projects have included a recital focusing on solo violin works of living composers Ellen Taaffe Zwilich and Salvatore Sciarrino, an appearance on the Boston Symphony Orchestra's "What I Hear" chamber music series curated by composer Bernard Rands, and multiple performances as part of [nec]Shivaree, the avant-garde ensemble of New England Conservatory.

-Grant has performed with artists such as Jeremy Denk, Paul Biss, and Melvin Chen, and taken studies with Itzhak Perlman, Midori, Hilary Hahn, Rachel Barton Pine, Martin Beaver, Inon Barnatan, and Stefan Jackiw among many others, and has worked with members of the Cleveland, Cavani, Brentano, St. Lawrence, Prazak, and Miami string quartets.
-Currently pursuing Master of Music degrees in both Violin Performance and Chamber Music at the New England Conservatory, Grant has studied violin with Ayano Ninomiya and Donald Weilerstein, and chamber music with Merry Peckham and Vivian Hornik Weilerstein.
-He currently performs on a 1757 Michele Angelo Bergonzi violin on loan from a private foundation.
+Grant has performed with artists such as Jeremy Denk, Paul Biss, and Melvin Chen, and taken studies with Itzhak Perlman, Midori, Hilary Hahn, Rachel Barton Pine, Martin Beaver, Inon Barnatan, and Stefan Jackiw among others, in addition to members of the Brentano, Cleveland, Cavani, Juilliard, St. Lawrence, Prazak, Mendelssohn, and Miami string quartets.
+Currently pursuing Master of Music degrees in both Violin Performance and Chamber Music at the New England Conservatory, Grant has studied violin with Donald Weilerstein and Ayano Ninomiya, and chamber music with Vivian Hornik Weilerstein and Merry Peckham.
+He performs on a 1757 Michel’angelo Bergonzi violin on loan from a private foundation.